Sampling

 Scientific revolution

-In scientific research, this term explains the making supportable conjectures about the unknown characteristics of a population based on sample statistics.
+In scientific research, this term explains the making of supportable conjectures about the unknown characteristics of a population based on sample statistics.

 Statistical inference